 Diplomates are evaluated in their clinical practice according to standards for patient care.
 They are asked to demonstrate that they can assess the quality of care they provide compared to peers and national benchmarks and then apply the best evidence or consensus recommendations to improve that care using follow-up assessments.
 Typically there are several options to satisfy this component.
 In order to satisfy the 4th component Diplomates must submit a patient outcome monitor for the three years preceding the expiration date of their certificate* in the form of any one of the following three items:

 - Provide proof of an Internal chart review as normally required by an accrediting agency such as TJC, AAAHC, AAAASF, IMQ, MEDICARE or a similar accrediting body; or

 - Submit copies of your patient satisfaction survey results as part of your practice.
 Diplomate to submit 8 surveys per year for the past three years for a total of 24 surveys.
 Give your patient a printed copy of the survey which is available on our website ask the patient to complete and return to your office.

-The ABHRS Board of Directors has created 2 practice performance surveys (three-week post-op survey and one-year post-op) which will serve to assist you in evaluating how your patients view you, your practice, your staff, the procedure the patient underwent, and your facility.
+The ABHRS Board of Directors has created 2 practice performance surveys (one-three-week post-op survey and one-year post-op) which will serve to assist you in evaluating how your patients view you, your practice, your staff, the procedure the patient underwent, and your facility.
 If you do not currently utilize internal chart reviews or patient satisfaction surveys, you may choose to give your patients printed copies of the ABHRS surveys for their completion to be returned to you for your submission to the ABHRS Central Office.

 Remember to maintain your Board Certification as a Diplomate of the ABHRS/IBHRS these four criteria must be maintained.
 If the MOC requirements are not met by a Diplomate, his/her name will be removed from the website and inquires will be answered with the date of original certification and date of expiration.